THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Persistent cookies

 These cookies remain stored even after you leave our website and close your browser.
-Persistent cookies can have different durations, from one day to several years.
-These cookies can perform various functions, for example storing your login details so that you are automatically logged in when you visit our website again.
+Persistent cookies can have different lifetimes, from one day to several years.
+These cookies can fulfill various functions, for example, your login data can be stored so that you are automatically logged in when you visit our website again.
 Other persistent cookies are used for analysis, tracking and marketing purposes.

 Cookie types by origin

 We use both first-party cookies and third-party cookies.
-First-party cookies are cookies that come directly from us.
-Third-party cookies are cookies that are placed by a third party.
+First-party cookies are cookies that originate directly from us.
+Third-party cookies are cookies that are placed by a third-party provider.
 We use various third-party cookies for analysis, tracking and marketing purposes.

 Cookie types by function